-The Wireless Settings can be found under General Settings > More > Wireless > URL.
-When you press Enter, the first screen on the DR300 lists the three settings that were set up by NorthEast or your distributor and cannot be edited.
+tings can be found under General Settings > More > Wireless > URL.
+The first screen on the recorder lists the three settings that were set up by NorthEast or your distributor and cannot be edited.
 These settings are required for the Gateway only:

 - Remote Server URL Fixed IP address or domain name of the receiving center

 - Remote Server Port (4 or 5-digit number)

-- · Carrier APN
+- Carrier APN

-- · Service URL-key which is unique to you
+- Service URL-key which is unique to you